- By Vipassana Research Institute

 These sentences reveal the essence of the practice of satipatthana.
 Until and unless these three levels of anicca are practised, one will not develop wisdom.
 Therefore, in order to practise any of the fourfold satipatthana, one has to develop the constant thorough understanding of impermanence, known as sampajanna in Pali.
 In other words, one must meditate on the arising and passing away of phenomena (anicca-bodha), objectively observing mind and matter without reaction.
-The practice of samudaya-vaya-dhamma (impermanence), should not be merely a contemplation or process of thinking or imagination or even believing; it should be performed with paccanubhotipaccanubhoti, (direct experience).
+The practice of samudaya-vaya-dhamma (impermanence), should not be merely a contemplation or process of thinking or imagination or even believing; it should be performed with paccanubhoti, (direct experience).
 Here the observation of vedana plays its vital role, because with vedana a meditator very clearly and tangibly realizes samudaya-vaya (arising and passing away).7 Sampajanna in fact is knowing the arising and passing away of vedana and thereby all four facets of our being.

-It is for this reason that in each of the four satipatthanas, sampajano, as well as atapiatapi (ardent) and satimasatima (aware) are essential qualities and the three are invariably repeated for each of the satipatthanas.
+It is for this reason that in each of the four satipatthanas, sampajano, as well as atapi (ardent) and satima (aware) are essential qualities and the three are invariably repeated for each of the satipatthanas.
 And as the Buddha explained, sampajanna is observing the arising and passing away of vedana.8 Hence the part played by vedana in the practice of satipatthana should not be ignored; or this practice of satipatthana will not be complete.

 In the words of the Buddha-

 Tisso ima, bhikkhave, vedana.
 Katama tisso?
 Sukha vedana, dukkha

 vedana, adukkhamasukha vedana.
 Ima kho, bhikkhave, tisso vedana.